LorenDB/lorendb.dev/content/posts/grouphosting.md

 Closely related to this is the concept of load balancing.
 For the purposes of this blog post, let's say you're deploying Matrix.
 Matrix doesn't need a lot of resources for an instance that will only serve one user; a few gigs of RAM and a fairly low-power CPU would suffice.
 However, assuming you're selfhosting on a physical machine at your house, you probably have more than just a few gigs of RAM - even the Raspberry Pi 5 comes with a minimum of 4 GB.
 If you're using an old desktop or a dedicated server, you almost certainly will have 8 GB or more.
 This is plenty of resources to run a Matrix instance with more than just one user.
 By grouphosting, you can keep your machine just to a Matrix server, but now you'll be utilizing its extra capacity with accounts for your entire group, and in return you'll get access to the other services the group is hosting.

+## I don't trust my friends on my server!

+I understand exactly where you're coming from.
+It's good to keep integrity of your system at the forefront; if you aren't comfortable with grouphosting, it's your right to refuse others access to your server.

+## What if I can't find anybody at all?

+That's OK!
+Some people may need to just selfhost.
+I just think that it makes sense to grouphost when possible.

 ## I bought a domain that is based around my name.
 Does the whole group have to use it?

 If they want to, sure; if they don't want to, tell them to buy their own domain.
 After all, you can get domains for a lot of great TLDs (including .com, .xyz, .dev, and .foo, to name a few) for around $10 per year or less, so it won't break the bank to share the cost of a domain.

 Of course, you can always host your own stuff (like a blog) under any domain you want.

-## What if I can't find anybody?

-That's OK!
-Some people may need to just selfhost.

-## I don't trust my friends on my server!

-I understand exactly where you're coming from.
-It's good to keep integrity of your system at the forefront; if you aren't comfortable with grouphosting, it's your right to refuse others access to your server.

 ## OK, you've got me convinced.
 How should I start?